-The Capital Area Metropolitan Area Planning Organization (CAMPO), in partnership with the Fayetteville Area Metropolitan Planning Organization (FAMPO) and NC DOT, has selected the team of Metro Analytics and Stantec, Inc. to conduct a passenger rail feasibility study to examine the viability of passenger rail service between Raleigh and Fayetteville, North Carolina through travel market demand across various trip types, the viability of using one of the two existing rail corridors and a general analysis of economic feasibility of providing passenger rail between these cities.
+The Capital Area Metropolitan Area Planning Organization (CAMPO), in partnership with the Fayetteville Area Metropolitan Planning Organization (FAMPO) and NC DOT, selected the team of Metro Analytics and Stantec, Inc. to conduct a passenger rail feasibility study to examine the viability of passenger rail service between Raleigh and Fayetteville, North Carolina through travel market demand across various trip types, the viability of using one of the two existing rail corridors and a general analysis of economic feasibility of providing passenger rail between these cities.

 The purpose of this study is to determine if the market exists for passenger rail between Raleigh and Fayetteville.
 If the market exists, the study will determine which of the two existing corridors would be the best option for providing that service.
 The study is envisioned to be conducted in two phases.
-Phase I will be this high-level study of the two main rail corridors between the CAMPO and FAMPO regions to determine which corridor may be most appropriate for a passenger rail application based on corridor infrastructure, ridership potential, and market demand analysis.
+Phase I is this high-level study of the two main rail corridors between the CAMPO and FAMPO regions to determine which corridor may be most appropriate for a passenger rail application based on corridor infrastructure, ridership potential, and market demand analysis.
 A Phase II study may be commissioned to develop specific recommendations for improvements to each rail corridor identified in Phase I.

-This Phase 1 study will be conducted through fiscal year 2020 with the assistance of a technical steering/ jurisdictional stakeholders committee and conclude by June 30, 2020.
+This Phase 1 study was conducted through fiscal year 2020 with the assistance of a technical steering/ jurisdictional stakeholders committee and concluded June 30, 2020.
 A project portal at www.ral2fayrail.com has been established to house all project information/material.
 The Kickoff Technical Steering Committee meeting occurred September 25, 2019.
 The project team reviewed existing data sets, completed the peer agencies review, contrasted and compared the two study routes, introduced quantitative and fatal flaw analyses for discussion and is continually gathering jurisdictional and expert input from the TSC members.
 A series of focused meetings were held with local stakeholders in Fayetteville, Harnett and Raleigh the week of March 2nd to further identify/isolate key jurisdictional issues of the study.
 TSC meetings #4 and 5 of 6, were held April 20th and May 14th with the team going over the operational assessment and ridership projections.
-The next and final TSC meeting is scheduled for June 11th to discuss the final operational assessment, a marketing impact analysis, the potential for a Phase 2 of the study and the study recap.
-The project remains on time and on budget.
+The final TSC meeting was held June 11th to discuss the final operational assessment, a marketing impact analysis, and the potential for a Phase 2 of the study with the study recap.
+The consultants prepared the final report including an executive summary and recommendations which is under staff review.
+The project remains on time and on budget and will be presented to the TCC and Executive Boards at the August meetings.
 (Staff Contact: Crystal Odum)